Hi! It’s been a while since my last book review. Shame 💔

 It is your typical YA book until it’s not.
 The story flows so smoothly.
 It’s light and it’s fun.
 Though, I must say that I was expecting more depth given Maddy’s disease.
 Or maybe because she is really still searching for what life is all about.

 I must admit that I didn’t see that coming.
 I was having so much delight with the exchange of words between Maddy and Olly.
 I think it’s a little cheesy but cute.
-I was so delighted.
 I was having so much laughter and pity for the budnt cake.
-I like how something can remind me of a whole book—such as that cake.
+I like how something can remind me of a whole book—in a form of pastry.

 QUOTE TO PONDER

 “I was trying so hard to find the single pivotal moment that set my life on its path.
 The moment that answered the question, ‘How did I get here?’

 But it’s never just one moment.
 It’s a series of them.
 And your life can branch out from each one in a thousand different ways.
 Maybe there’s a version of your life for all the choices you make and all the choices you don’t.”